tildearrow/furnace/README.md

 when prompted to, type Y and press Enter again.

 proceed to the "getting the source" section.

+if it says UCRT64 anywhere in the console, YOU ARE IN THE WRONG ENVIRONMENT! if so quit MSYS2 NOW and start the MINGW64 environment.

 ### Visual Studio (the real one)